-- Rule 7.
+Rule 7.
 Workplace controls for all employers.
 This section of the rule outlines a number of measures to be used by employers in the workplace.
-These measures include providing face coverings for employees, designate a COVID-19 safety coordinator, require 6 feet of distance between employees (to the maximum extent possible), and require face coverings be worn by employees where six feet cannot be consistently maintained and in all shared spaces.
+These measures include providing face coverings to their employees, designate a COVID-19 safety coordinator, require 6 feet of distance between employees (to the maximum extent possible), and require face coverings be worn by employees where 6 feet cannot be consistently maintained and in all shared spaces.
 The full list of measures is included in the full text of the order linked below.

-- Rule 8.
-Personal protective equipment requirements for all employees.
+Rule 8.
+Personal protective equipment requirements for all employers.

-- (2) The employer shall ensure that the personal protective equipment is property fitted and worn; used consistently; regularly inspected, maintained, and replaced, as necessary; and properly removed, cleaned, and stored or disposed of to avoid contamination of self, others, or the work environment.
+- (2) The employer shall ensure that the personal protective equipment is properly fitted and worn; used consistently; regularly inspected, maintained, and replaced, as necessary; and properly removed, cleaned and stored or disposed of to avoid contamination of self, others, or the work environment.

 - (3) In establishments that provide medical treatment or housing to known or suspected cases of COVID-19, the employer shall ensure that employees in frequent or prolonged close contact with such cases are provided with and wear, at a minimum, an N95 respirator, goggles or face shield, and a gown.

-- (a) Create communication materials for customers (e.g., signs or pamphlets) to inform them of changes to store practices and to explain the precautions the store is taking in prevent infection.
+- (a) Create communications materials for customers (e.g., signs or pamphlets) to inform them of changes to store practices and to explain the precautions the store is taking to prevent infection.

 - (b) Require patrons to wear a face covering (unless the patron is unable medically to tolerate a face covering).

-- (c) Post sings at store entrances instructing customers to wear a face covering when inside the store.
+- (c) Post signs at store entrances instructing customers to wear a face covering when inside the store.

-- (d) Post signs at store entrances informing customers not to enter if they are or have recently been sick.
+- (d) Post signs at store entrances instructing customers not to enter if they are or have recently been sick.

-- (e) Design spaces and store activities in a manner that encourages employees and customers to maintain 6 feet of distance from one another.
+- (e) Design spaces and store activities in a manner that encourages employees and customers to maintain 6 feet of distances from one another.

-- (f) Install physical barriers at checkout or other service points that require close interaction, including plexiglass barriers, tape markers, or tables.
+- (f) Install physical barriers at checkout and other service points that require close interaction, including plexiglass barriers, tape markers, or tables.

-- (g) Establish an enhanced cleaning and sanitizing protocols for high-touch areas like restrooms, cred-card machines, keypads, counters, shopping carts, and other surfaces.
+- (g) Establish an enhanced cleaning and sanitizing protocol for high-touch areas like restrooms, credit-card machines, keypads, counters, shopping carters, and other surfaces.

 - (1) & (2) The employer shall provide training and communication to employees on SARS-CoV-2 and COVID-19 and provide it in the primary languages common in their employee population.

-- (3) The training shall cover (a) workplace infection-control practices; (b) the proper use of personal protective equipment; (c) steps the employee must take to notify the business or operation of any symptoms of COVID-19 or a suspected or confirmed diagnosis of COVID-19; and (d) how to report unsafe working conditions.
+- (3) The training shall cover: (a) workplace infection-control practices, (b) the proper use of personal protective equipment, (c) steps the employee must take to notify the business or operation of any symptoms of COVID-19 or a suspected or confirmed diagnosis of COVID-19, (d) how to report unsafe working conditions.